bffs-wow/faerlina-queue-bot/README.md

 > While the bot is running, it will poll the API every so often and post an update to the configured guild and channel.
 The bot also responds to `!queue` and will immediately poll the API and post the current queue data.
 >
 > During the hours of 4pm to 1am, the bot will run every 20 mins.
 Outside this window, it will run every hour.

+# Contribute

+Feel free to fork, and make this your own.
+The